hainworldhq/hain-glossary/terms/README.md

 - reusable across repositories and public-facing materials

 This directory should grow carefully.
 New terms should only be added when they improve clarity.

+---

+## Working summary

+This directory contains the terminology layer of HAIN.

+Its job is not to maximize volume, but to maintain a clean conceptual system that supports public explanation, architectural interpretation, and future framework expansion.